vars1ty/HybridBar/VARIABLES.md

 - `tooltip`

 ## Limitations
-There's only two limitations with variables:
-1. You can only specify up to `64`, although I don't expect you to exceed this limit for one single Hybrid session.
-2. Tooltip commands do not currently support variables.
+There's only one limitation with variables: Tooltip commands do not currently support variables.